 It is twenty years since I started experiencing mental illness.
 It has caused me great suffering and I have lost much.
-As a matter of fact, it also made me unable to do whatever I could do before.
+It also made me unable to do whatever I could do before.
 The sorrowful bereavement of a precious friend of mine was a great shock to me.
 I was married and divorced.
 I have been haunted spiritually twice so far.
-More pain and hurt has overtaken me than joy.
+More pain and hurt have overtaken me than joy.